 Do you need to convince your friends and family that programming can be fun?
 Here is a story of how I managed to do that with F# at New Year's eve!
 I got a puzzle as a gift for Christmas and after a few days of failed attempts, I managed to solve it with F# in about 1 hour...

 This article is a contribution to the F# Advent Calendar that is organized every year by the Japanese F# community - and so the article is inspired by the Japanese culture.
 We look at a list of Japanese artists in Freebase and try to recreate one piece using fractals and FunScript!

 Wednesday, 8 January 2014, 3:31 PM

 This blog post is a tabloid-style introduction to my PhD thesis.
-I look at how practical motivations influence langauge design.
+I look at how practical motivations influence language design.
 One such practical motivation, that is becoming increasingly important, is capturing how program uses the context (or environment) where it runs.
-Coeffect are a way to track this property...
+Coeffects are a way to track this property...